iimog/x-game-master/README.md

 You probably have both of these and don't need an app for that.
 But this app is your X factor to combine separate games to a unique gaming experience.
 So grab some friends and your favorite games and let the `X Game Master` transform it into an awesome competition.

+## Synopsis

+Enter a list of players and games and press start.
+The games will be played in a randomized order with new random teams for each game.
+The winners of each game get points (1 for the first game, 2 for the second, ...).
+In the end the player with the highest score wins.

 ## How it Works

 Note: a *game* refers to the thing you play in one round while a *match* refers to the whole sequence of games.